RedHatInsights/astro-virtual-assistant/README.md

 - `test-identity`: Convenience method to call the API
 - `test-is-org-admin`: Convenience method to call the API as an org admin
 - `test-is-not-org-admin`: Convenience method to call the API as a non org admin

+### make/Makefile.hyperopt.mk

+- `hyperopt-nlu`: Does an nlu optimization.
+See [Optimizing hyperparameters](#Optimizing-hyperparameters)

+## Optimizing hyperparameters

+These are the parameters used in our configs.
+There are multiple tools such as [hyperopt](https://github.com/hyperopt/hyperopt).
+There is a Rasa implementation that uses hyperopt to optimize the NLU data.
+It can be see at [RasaHQ/nlu-hyperopt](https://github.com/RasaHQ/nlu-hyperopt/).

+We have a make target (`hyperopt-nlu`) that sets this up for this project.
+It takes the configuration from [config/nlu-hyperopt/](./config/nlu-hyperopt) but further configuration can be done after first run in [.astro/nlu-hyperopt].
+Refer to our config files and the original repository for more information.